nukata/lisp-in-dart/IMPLEMENTATION-NOTES.md

   Arg(this.level, this.offset, this.symbol);
   @override String toString() => "#$level:$offset:$symbol";

-  /// Set a value x to the location corresponding to the variable in env. void setValue(x, Cell env) {
+  /// Sets a value [x] to the location corresponding to the variable in [env]. void setValue(x, Cell env) {
     for (int i = 0; i < level; i++)
       env = env.cdr;
     env.car[offset] = x;
   }

-  /// Get a value from the location corresponding to the variable in env. getValue(Cell env) {
+  /// Gets a value from the location corresponding to the variable in [env]. getValue(Cell env) {
     for (int i = 0; i < level; i++)
       env = env.cdr;